 To set the scene, he’s a well-known advertising guru, being Vice Chairman of the advertising agency, Ogilvy.
 And if we remember, rightly, he set up and lead the behavioural science and psychology arm of that business.

 We first came across him in this well-known Ted talk, where he tells a great anecdote about customers stealing the salt and pepper pots on Virgin Airlines.
 And Virgin making this a positive thing.
 It’s worth a watch of the video, because the book is full of similar anecdotes and unexpected and unusual bits of knowledge.

 And once you know who he is, you realise he spends a considerable amount of time speaking at these types of events.
 We’ve seen him pop up on multiple adverts for marketing events in the last few weeks.

 His basic premise in the book is that the business world is set up to be logical and analytical.
 In big business, nothing gets approved without lots of complicated market research.
 Data has become the big driver of decisions.
-Big business decide everything by committees based on entirely logical ways of working.
+Big business decide everything by committees.
+And logic is what drives most decisions in business.

 Non sense and psycho logical